Ryomen-Sukuna/Artoria/README.rst

 Fork at your own risks
 ======================

-* Saber is originally forked from `Shoko <https://github.com/gizmostuffin/Shoko>`_.
+* Saber is originally forked from `Saber <https://github.com/Godzilla-0/saber-3>` and `Shoko <https://github.com/gizmostuffin/Shoko>`_.
 * The repo is still under development and its unstable.
 * Fork it at ur own risks.

-The Support group can be reached out to at `fate union <https://t.me/fateunion>`_, where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at `Iron Blood <https://t.me/ironbloodnations>`_, where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.